Listed below are general answers to CCLD’s most frequently asked questions while University Operational Postures are in

 Current Operational Posture Pittsburgh Campus: Elevated (starting 9pm Wednesday March 31st, 2021)

 Please also check our homepage for more information.
 If you cannot find the answer to your question on the CCLD website, please contact us via phone 412-648-9523 or email (email@example.com) Monday-Friday, 8:30am-5:00pm and we will make every effort to assist you.

 If you have any questions about COVID-19, please view the official Pitt page linked in this message.

-A: At this time, CCLD is open in a virtual setting only, but once Guarded begins on Monday the 19th, public spaces will be available to sign up to use in 90 minute intervals.
+A: At this time, CCLD is open in a virtual setting only.
 Staff are available via email, phone, and meetings utilizing Zoom/Skype/Microsoft Teams.

 A: All student organization office spaces will be locked while the 6th floor physical space is closed.
 When the office is open, spaces will be accessed only via pre-approved student organization members with an activity pass.

 A: Yes.
 If the 6th floor is open, a face covering, which may be cloth or disposable and may be self-supplied and re-used, is to be worn in campus buildings, except while eating or in an enclosed private, single occupancy space (e.g., private study room or private office).
 Please refer to University’s COVID-19 Standards and Guidelines: Face Coverings, Personal Protective Equipment, and Personal Hygiene for more information.

 A: At this time, regardless of posture, all CCLD staff will be meeting on a virtual basis.